 Among Dennis’ other live reports from the scene: the funeral of Pope John Paul II, the O.J.
-Simpson trial, a World Series, a presidential inauguration, conventions, and a Final Four, and coverage of storms and natural disasters.
+Simpson trial, a World Series, a presidential inauguration, conventions, a Final Four, and coverage of storms and natural disasters.

 Dennis previously anchored what was then Eyewitness News Daybreak in the mid 1990s, during which time the program became Connecticut’s No. 1 morning news broadcast, and one of his co-anchors was Mika Brzezinski.
 He then moved up to anchor Eyewitness News at 5:30 with Gayle King.
 For nearly twenty years he anchored Eyewitness News at 11, which became the most watched late newscast in Connecticut.

 Dennis got his start in television news at WPRI-TV in Providence, R.I., and then moved on to become the assignment manager at WMUR-TV in Manchester, N.H.
 From there, he went to WREX-TV in Rockford, Ill., where he worked as a weekend anchor.
 One of his exclusive interviews was with Ronald Reagan.
-He was later a weekend sports anchor and news reporter at WWMT-TV in Grand Rapids , Michigan.
+He was later a weekend sports anchor and news reporter at WWMT-TV in Grand Rapids, Michigan.

-Dennis was born and raised in Norwood, Massachusetts.,and graduated from Xaverian Brothers High School.
+Dennis was born and raised in Norwood, Massachusetts, and graduated from Xaverian Brothers High School.
 He holds a bachelor’s degree in foreign affairs from Assumption College.
 He is proud to live in Hartford with his wife, Eyewitness News anchor Kara Sundlun and their children.
 The two are very involved in the renaissance of your capital city along with many charities and public appearances, helping raise millions of dollars over the years.
 In his spare time Dennis enjoys time with his family, serving as a youth football coach, volunteering at his children’s schools, playing golf, working out, going to the beach and researching his Italian heritage.
-He also tackles home improvement projects and loves to tinker with his antique Buick.
+He and Kara also tackle home improvement projects and he loves to tinker with his antique Buick.

-He has described his job as “awesome,” saying, “I love journalism and I love television.
+He has described his job as “absolutely awesome,” saying, “I love journalism and I love television.
 I feel very blessed to have a job that allows me to meet so many people, both here in Connecticut and beyond.”

 Contact Dennis: email@example.com